-The Accreditation Committee has four members: Carmen P. Belefonte, Esq., chair; Arthur L. Piccone, Esq.; Ruth E. Ganister, Esq.; and Sandor Yelen, Esq.
+The Accreditation Committee has three members: Sandor Yelen, Esq.; Rosa Copeland Miller, Esq. and Samuel T. Cooper, III, Esq.
 Its duties include oversight of the certification of providers and courses, CLE program standards, adequacy of course availability, and course and provider accreditation standards.